Highlighted Events and News:

 - On Communion Sundays, you are invited to bring non-perishable food items for the BROC food shelf.
 Baskets will be available near the communion table.

-- All Church Fellowship would like to encourage folks to sign up to host Sunday Fellowship.
+- All Church Fellowship would like to encourage folks to sign up to host Sunday Fellowship throughout the year.

 - The Flower Calendar is wide open.
 Please sign up on the calendar if you would like to share some flowers from your garden.

 The following is a list of things to have on hand in case of a storm emergency:

 - Food (non-perishable and easy to prepare and/eat–don’t forget a can-opener),

 - Flashlight and extra batteries, Battery-powered or hand crank radio,

 - First-aid kit that includes a pain reliever,